 Each year, hundreds of thousands of visitors from across the globe choose to visit Scotland to explore their ancestry by visiting the homelands of their ancestors and the Scottish Clan Event Fund directly supports such activity.

 The Scottish Clan Event Fund was launched in 2014 by the Scottish Government in recognition of the importance of Clan Tourism to the Scottish Economy.
 Since its inception the fund has supported events which have welcomed thousands of visitors across Scotland.
 It provides support to clans and clan societies for individual events to support their growth and development.

-2017 has been designated the Year of History Heritage and Archaeology and will celebrate our country’s unique history and heritage with a programme of activity aimed at supporting and driving the nation’s tourism and events sector.
-The year will celebrate both our intangible and tangible heritage - our buildings, visitor attractions, archaeological sites - as well as our diverse stories, traditions and culture, with a focus on engagement and participation.
+2017 is Scotland’s Year of History Heritage and Archaeology and will celebrate our country’s unique history and heritage with a programme of activity aimed at supporting and driving the nation’s tourism and events sector.

 A total of 16 clan events were supported through the fund in 2017.

 “The Standing Council of Scottish Chiefs continues to support this important initiative which will enhance clan activities in local communities and encourage more people to celebrate their clan and family heritage across Scotland.”
 Sir Malcolm MacGregor, Convenor, Standing Council of Scottish Chiefs, March 2015

 "The Highland Clan Partnership Group has worked hard to achieve this funding which in turn will and has stimulated greater clan activity during International Gatherings.
 In particular this has led to more ambitious programmes that also involve the local communities who can then see, first hand, what benefits can be had from such clan events."
 The Earl of Cromartie, Chair, The Highland Clan Partnership Group, March 2015.